As Jahangir contemplates a portrait of his father, a reversal of our ideas about dreams and reality

 This seems simple enough.
 Many Mughal paintings were retouched, altered and repaired over the years.
 But there is another piece to the puzzle that has confounded scholars who need to reconcile the inscriptions with the visual evidence that the painting contains.

 If Hashim’s portrait was made when Jahangir was 30, it was made in 1599 when Jahangir had just rebelled.
-The reconciliation with his father was five years away; Akbar’s death and Jahangir’s ascent to the throne was about a year after that in 1605.
+The reconciliation with his father was five years away; Akbar’s death and Jahangir’s ascent to the throne was about a year after that in 1605, which is the earliest time that it makes sense to show an Emperor Jahangir contemplating a portrait.
 Yet the portrait shows Jahangir wearing earrings, and we know he pierced his ears for a vow in 1614, just months before Akbar appeared in his dream and asked him to forgive Aziz.
 The chronology gets confusing.

 Was the painting made when Jahangir was a rebel prince?
 Or after he was reconciled with his father?
+Or when he ascended the throne?
 Or after he began wearing earrings and saw Akbar in a dream?
 How can we trust both the inscription – which tells us the painting was made during the rebellion -–and the much later details that the painting shows?

-Add to this, the observation of a former curator at the museum where the painting now resides: the small painting-within-the-painting that is the portrait of Akbar was painted on a separate piece of paper and pasted on to Hashim’s pre-existing work.
+Add to this, the observation of a former curator at the museum that held the painting: the small painting-within-the-painting that is the portrait of Akbar was painted on a separate piece of paper and pasted on to Hashim’s pre-existing work.

 I have never seen the work in the flesh.
 Because of its historical importance and fine finish, it is often published as a full-page illustration and it came as a shock to realise that the whole image (excluding the blue and gold border) is just about four inches tall and three inches wide.
-That makes it twice the size of a visiting card.
+That makes it as wide as a visiting card and twice as high.
 Abul Hasan’s painting-within-the-painting is as small as a postage stamp.
 The tiny scale of the painting makes it all the more remarkable as a work of art, but it also suggests another explanation for the confusing series of transformations it underwent.

 The custom of jharokha darshan that Akbar instituted combined the dynasty’s ideas of sacred kingship with the Hindu practice of taking darshan, the auspicious viewing of an icons in a shrine.
 To give jharokha darshan was the exclusive prerogative of the emperor and we know of others who were punished for presuming to give darshan themselves.

 For devoted followers who were unable to come to the palace for darshan, the emperor might offer a painted substitute: a tiny portrait of himself at a window, whose sill was draped with a carpet.
-These small jharokha darshan painting could easily be carried from place to place and viewed at the appropriate time of day.
+These small jharokha paintings could easily be carried from place to place and viewed at the appropriate time of day.

 During his rebellion, Jahangir asserted his independence by performing all the royal rituals, including giving darshan.
 It is quite possible that he distributed jharokha portraits of himself as well to his camp-followers.
-Could it be that the portrait that Hashim made was a jharokha darshan painting, produced during the rebellion when Jahangir was challenging his father’s authority?
-And could it be that 14 years later, Abu’l Hasan reworked this very image, touching up Jahangir’s face to make him look like the ageing monarch he had become, and adding the hands and the portrait of Akbar that they hold?
+Could it be that the portrait that Hashim made was a jharokha darshan portrait, produced during the rebellion when Jahangir was challenging his father’s authority?
+And could it be that 14 years later, Abu’l Hasan reworked this very image, touching up Jahangir’s face to make him look like the ageing monarch he had become, and adding the hands and the portrait of Akbar that they hold, to mark the dream that Jahangir had and which he obeyed??

-It would take a closer examination of the painting to confirm this, but if it were the case then the genius of Abu’l Hasan’s transformed a transgressive portrait of a rebel prince into the very picture of a dutiful and respectful son.
+It would take a closer examination of the painting to confirm this, but if it were the case then the genius of Abu’l Hasan transformed a transgressive portrait of a rebel prince into the very picture of a dutiful and respectful son.

 Kavita Singh is a professor of art history at the School of Arts and Aesthetics, Jawaharlal Nehru University.